-There is more to it though, Republican appeals to hyper-nationalism, bigotry, "family values", pro life sentiment, and assertions that "government is the problem" evidenced by welfare abuse, government waste, poorly conceived trade agreements that cost American jobs, excessive capital gains taxation have all captured the loyalty of a surprising number, to me, of relatively well off whites.
+There is more to it though, Republican appeals to American Exceptionalism, "family values", pro life sentiment, and assertions that "government is the problem" evidenced by over taxation, welfare abuse, government waste, poorly conceived trade agreements that cost American jobs have all captured the loyalty of a surprising number, to me, of relatively well off sane whites... friends of mine.

 Trump claims to be the only person who can fix the system and make America great again because he is an outsider.
 And a self described "brilliant" businessman with insider knowledge of how the system really works, evidenced by his "genius" in dodging government regulation and taxation.
 His argument for changing the system is compelling.
 And it would interest me if only it was being made by a rational person.
 This psychopath cannot be allowed anywhere close to the nuclear button.

 Trump also scares the hell out of Republican elites.
 The last thing they want is someone as erratic and uncontrollable as Trump making changes to the system they have crafted over the years that has been so beneficial to their interests..